Azure/azure-kusto-labs/kafka-integration/distributed-mode/hdinsight-kafka/connectors-crud-esp.md

 <hr>
 <br>

-When we are done, we have a live KafkaConnect cluster that is integrated with Confluent Cloud-
+When we are done, we have a live KafkaConnect cluster that is integrated with the Kafka cluster (HDI ESP in this case)-

 ![CONNECTOR](images/AKS-KafkaConnect.png)
 <br>